As America deals with its opioid crisis, meth is also on the rise

 "We can do therapy and that sort of thing, but we don't have a magic pill," said Jane Maxwell, who researches drug abuse at the University of Texas at Austin.

-Maxwell has documented a meth spike in her home state that includes a rise in deaths, treatment-center admissions, poison centers calls, and toxicology lab submissions.
+Maxwell has documented a meth spike in her home state that includes a rise in deaths, treatment-center admissions, poison-center calls, and toxicology lab submissions.
 She believes meth is driving an uptick in HIV cases.

 "I'm concerned that as all this money goes into treating opioid users, what are we going to do for meth users?"